HPCguy/HPCguy/README.md

 - HPCguy/Squint -- (3250 SLOC compiler, 3750 SLOC optimizer)
    - JIT + ELF + shared object optimizer.
 Near gcc -O1 performance, and surprisingly close to -O3 for some problems.
 Barely even started optimizing, so this could get interesting.

-A Python to Linux x86 compiler (that can call clib functions), used as an example, not to support all of Python:
+A Python to Linux x86 compiler (that can call libc functions), used as an example, not to support all of Python:

 - HPCguy/pyast64
    - forked from BenHoyt/pyast64 and extended for C language support.